-The following process occurs after a Disk Encryption policy is assigned to a device without pre-boot authentication (encryption only):
+The following process occurs after a Disk Encryption policy (encryption only, no pre-boot authentication) is assigned to a device with standard hard disks:

 - 1. The next time the ZENworks Agent refreshes it receives the Disk Encryption policy. - 2.
-The ZENworks Full Disk Encryption Agent applies the policy to the device.

-- 3. The device reboots according to the disk encryption reboot setting in the policy.
-During the reboot, the following occurs: - A CheckDisk occurs if the Run Windows check disk with repair option is enabled in the policy. - A 500 MB ZENworks partition is created.
+The ZENworks Full Disk Encryption Agent applies the policy to the device. - 3.
+The device reboots according to the disk encryption reboot setting in the policy.
+During the reboot, the following occurs: - A CheckDisk occurs if the Run Windows check disk with repair option is enabled in the policy.
+On Windows XP, the operation is performed if needed even if the option is not enabled. - A 100 MB ZENworks partition is created.
 This partition is used for storage of Full Disk Encryption files and the Emergency Recovery Information (ERI) file. - The Full Disk Encryption drivers are initialized. - The user is prompted to log in to Windows. - 4.
 The target disk volumes, as specified in the policy, are encrypted.